-Before you can use Double-Take Availability, each source and target server must have a valid activation code, which is an alpha-numeric codes that applies the appropriate Double-Take Availability license to your installation.
+Before you can use Double-Take, each source and target server must have a valid activation code, which is an alpha-numeric codes that applies the appropriate Double-Take license to your installation.

 Server activation can also be completed through the Replication Console.
-See Licensing a server.
+See Licensing a server on page 190.

-1. Start DTSetup.

-- 2. Select Setup tasks. - 3.
+- 1. Start DTSetup.
+See Running DTSetup on page 31. - 2.
+Select Setup tasks. - 3.
 Select Set Activation Code Menu. - 4.
 Select Set Activation Code in /etc/DT/DT.conf. - 5.
 Enter your activation code and press Enter.
 The activation code will automatically be inserted into the configuration file.
 You are prompted to start the Double-Take service after the first installation, and you must restart the service each time the activation code is modified, such as after an upgrade. - 6.
 Press Enter to return to the menu. - 7.
 Press Q as many times as needed to return back to the main menu or to exit DTSetup.